-Don't get burnt out during Harvest - A step by step plan for fire safety management.
+Don't get burnt out during Harvest - A plan for fire safety management

 Harvest is approaching so that means high ambient temperatures, humidity and winds, dry stubble and hot exhausts and machine parts.
 A great combination for harvester and paddock fires unless you’re prepared and ready.

 There are a few easy things you can do to minimise the risk of fire during harvest.

 You will probably already have an emergency plan in place, which lets people know what to do in the event of a fire, medical emergency or another emergency.
 This will include a list of emergency contacts which people can find quickly and easily.